ward/run/_drafts/2019-05-19-20km-door-brussel.md

 better this year, I could easily break that course PR.
 Not only am I in better shape, but hot weather also really affects me.
 As the date drew nearer, the weather seemed to be almost as good as it can get for running this time of
-year: 16ish C, likely cloudy.
+year: around 16C and likely cloudy.
 Guess I would be taking it slightly more seriously.

 ## Training

-Most of my spring training is detailed in my previous two race reports: first [Lier][lier], then [Antwerp][antwerp10miles].
+Most of my spring training is detailed in my previous two race reports: first the [Lier natuurloopcriterium 10.4 km][lier], then the [Antwerp 10 miles][antwerp10miles].
 In this section I will just describe the past three weeks since that Antwerp 10 Miles race.

 Week one was a recovery week, totalling 55 km.
 Week two I went back to higher volume (85 km), but kept intensity at regular running (GA/Recovery).
 Originally